Toggle: English / Spanish

 Agoraphobia; Anxiety disorder- agoraphobia

-The exact causes of panic disorder and agoraphobia are unknown.
-Because panic attacks often occur in areas or situations where they have happened in the past, panic may be a learned behavior.
+The exact cause agoraphobia is unknown.
 Agoraphobia sometimes occurs when a person has had a panic attack and begins to fear situations that might lead to another panic attack.

 With agoraphobia, you avoid places or situations because you do not feel safe in public places.
 The fear is worse when the place is crowded.